Benjamin-Saul-1989/Benjamin-Saul-1989.github.io/about.md

 I have always said that I am lazy by design, so I guess that is why I am big into automating any part of life that I am doing over and over again you can beat that it is automated.

 ###### Stalk me if you like (in a nice way though):
+I am not really big into all the different social media, Twitter I enjoy but just to read.
+But if you must follow me any where I do believe that following me on Instagram is the best place to find me.